-

 Rayna holds a degree in Neurobiology & Human Behavior from Cornell University, has over 20 years of experience in strategic communications for trailblazing startups, and is a seasoned professional facilitator of leadership presence trainings and organizational storytelling workshops.
 Rayna is also a certified practitioner of Internal Family Systems (IFS) therapeutic coaching.

-Rayna had been very interested in home birthing their child, but—lacking the support, resources, and advocacy to do so at the time—ended up having a hospital water birth instead.
-At Neighborhood Birth Center, Rayna supports the shaping of a landscape-shifting narrative strategy, empowered advocacy, and a revolutionary work culture—plus will happily fix the printer and bring the snacks.
+At Neighborhood Birth Center, Rayna supports the shaping of a landscape-shifting narrative strategy, the creative use of technology to maximize efficiency, capacity, resources & humanity, and the emergence of a revolutionary work culture that centers collective liberation—plus will happily fix the printer and bring the snacks.